Conditional cautioning - incorrect or inappropriate decisions

 Consideration can then be given to whether the alleged offender should be prosecuted.
 This approach is consistent with paragraph 10.1 of the Code for Crown Prosecutors, which states that, although normally when a suspect or defendant is told that there will not be a prosecution this will be the end of the matter, occasionally there may be special reasons where this may not be so.
 These reasons include those "cases where a new look at the original decision shows that it was wrong, and in order to maintain confidence in the criminal justice system, a prosecution should be brought despite the earlier decision: see paragraph 10.2(a).

-Any decision to set aside a conditional caution and/or to authorise the institution of a prosecution following such a setting aside should be approved by a lawyer of at least level E grade.
-Chief Crown Prosecutors will want to ensure that they have systems in place to be advised of any case in which a conditional caution is set aside.
+Any decision to set aside a conditional caution and/or to authorise the institution of a prosecution following such a setting aside should be approved Chief Crown Prosecutor (or deputy CCP) or relevant Head of Casework Divisions.
+CCPs will want to ensure that they have systems in place to be advised of any case in which a conditional caution is set aside.